Postcards from New York City

 The greatest hour of television ever.

-From top to bottom: Inside St. Patrick’s Cathedral, the beautiful lady spied from the SI Ferry, having a hamentashen at the Hungarian Pastry Shop in Harlem, walking The Ramble in Central Park, the city reflected in a pond at Central Park and walking near the 911 museum.
-Everything except the hamentashen here was free.
+From top to bottom: Inside St. Patrick’s Cathedral, the beautiful lady spied from the SI Ferry, having a hamentashen at the Hungarian Pastry Shop in Harlem, in Central Park The Ramble and also the city reflected in a pond.
+The last pic was taken near the 911 museum.
+Paid for the hamentashen but every other experience was free.

 A lot of little things to gawk at too.